Chile bids final farewell to former President Pinera in state funeral

 Chile ex-president Sebastian Pinera dies in helicopter crash

-Pinera, 74, died on Tuesday and state funeral services began on Wednesday in the capital with a private viewing before opening up to the public.
+Pinera died on Tuesday at the age of 74 and state funeral services began on Wednesday in the capital with a private viewing before opening up to the public.

 On Friday, a military band in red conical hats played as Pinera’s coffin, draped in the Chilean flag, was escorted to a cathedral in Santiago by guards on horseback for his funeral mass.